cssreddyharsha/royale-ros/README.md

 ## camera nodelet

-The core `royale-ros` sensor interface is implemented as a ROS nodelet.
+The core `argus-ros` sensor interface is implemented as a ROS nodelet.
 This allows for lower-latency data processing vs. the traditional out-of-process node-based ROS interface for applications that require it.
-However, we ship a launch file with this package that allows for using the core `royale-ros` driver as a standard node.
+However, we ship a launch file with this package that allows for using the core `argus-ros` driver as a standard node.
 To launch the node the following command can be
 used:

 ```
-$ roslaunch royale_ros camera.launch
+$ roslaunch argus_ros camera.launch
 ```

 This launch file encapsulates several features: